Websocket API

 Namespace "zrayh"

 The zrayh namespace manages Z-Ray historical data.
 Clients can query Z-Ray historical data.
-The client must have a session associated with it.
+The client must have a session associated with it and the ZendHQ license must be valid.

 zrayh.version method